maor-mil/maormil-rabbitmq-datasource/README.md

 Alternatively, you can manually download the [latest](https://github.com/maor-mil/maor2475-rabbitmq-datasource/releases/latest) release .zip file and unpack it into your grafana plugins directory; the default is `/var/lib/grafana/plugins`.

-### Configure the data source
+### Configuration Editor - Configure your RabbitMQ Stream
 ![New RabbitMQ Datasource](src/screenshots/rabbitmq_datasource.png)

-[Add a data source](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) by filling in the following fields (**TIP**: if you don't know what some field means just leave it with the default value):
+[Add a data source](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/) by filling in the following fields (**TIP**: if you are not sure some field means just leave it with the default value)

 #### Connection
 Basic connection section to connect the RabbitMQ.